MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Summary

 The Coda protocol contains many different types of objects (external_transitions, transactions, accounts) and these objects have relationships with each other.
 A client communicating with the protocol would often make queries involving the relationship of these objects (i.e. Find the 10 most recent transactions that Alice sent after sending transaction, TXN).
 This RFC will discuss how we can take advantage of these relationships by using relational databases.
 This will accelerate our process in writing concise and maintainable queries that are extremely performant.
 Additionally, there are extra tasks that the daemon has to make these client operations performant.
-This in hand can slow down the performance of the daemon and can be remedied by offloading these operations into a client process.
+This in hand can slow down the performance of the daemon and can be remedied by offloading these operations into another process.
 We will also discuss further the pros and cons of this design as well as some slight architectual modifications to the GraphQL server and its dependencies.

 # Motivation